himoose/user-docs/docs/features/content-briefs.md

 ### 7. Export Your Brief
 Choose your export format:
 - **Copy to clipboard**: Quick paste into your content tool
-- **Download as PDF**: Shareable format for writers/stakeholders
+- **Download as PDF or as a Microsoft Doc**: Shareable format for writers/stakeholders
-- **Download as Markdown**: Import into Notion, Obsidian, or other markdown editors
+- **Download as Text**: Import into Notion, or other tools

 ---